haakonaareskjold/FreeChampionRotations/docs/installation.md

 * Requirement for this build is Docker-compose

+- copy the environment file to .env
+`cp .env.example .env`
-- Replace the API Value with your own key, in .env.example
+- fill in your own API key in the .env file
 - Build it with docker-compose \
-`docker-compose up -d --build`
+`docker-compose up --build`
-- When the container called freechampionrotations-composer/kamikaze shuts down, the App is ready and accessible
 - can be seen on `localhost:8080` in browser
- - For production, use crontab or similar to update API, either by wget/cURL to URL or execute the scripts in bin/ within the time window is recommended
+ - For production, use crontab or similar to update API
     * examples: \
     `1 2 * * 2 /usr/bin/env php /home/username/public_html/bin/cronEUW.php >/dev/null 2>&1` \
     `1 11 * * 2 /usr/bin/env php /home/username/public_html/bin/cronNA.php >/dev/null 2>&1`